Overview

 Scope

-Corporations Act 2001 (CA), crypto assets could be classified as financial products if they fall under the categories of managed investment schemes, securities, derivatives, or non-cash payment facilities.
+The Australian Securities and Investments Commission (ASIC) Information Sheet 225 provides high-level signposts for crypto-asset participants.
+It explains that, under the Corporations Act 2001 (Cth), crypto assets could be classified as financial products if they fall under the categories of managed investment schemes, securities, derivatives, or non-cash payment facilities.

-If a crypto asset falls within the regulatory provisions dealing with financial products and financial services, the person(s) dealing in that financial product are required to hold an appropriate Australian Financial Services Licence (AFSL) or be an Authorised Representative of an AFSL holder.
+If a crypto asset falls within the regulatory provisions dealing with financial products and financial services, the person(s) dealing in that financial product are required to hold an appropriate Australian Financial Services Licence ('AFSL') or be an Authorised Representative of an AFSL holder.
 Furthermore, if issuing crypto assets that are deemed financial products, Australian laws necessitate holding an AFS license.

 Cyber Security Obligations under Australian Financial Service Licence

-ASIC Regulatory Guide 104, entities holding an AFSL must comply with licensing obligations relating to the security of client records (Regulator Guide, July 2015, RGs 104.93, 104.96).
+Under ASIC Regulatory Guide 104, entities holding an AFSL must comply with licensing obligations relating to the security of client records (Regulatory Guide, July 2015, RGs 104.93, 104.96).
+This article by Clayton Utz comprehensively highlights the cyber security obligations for AFSL under the Corporations Act.
+These include:

-- comply with the financial services laws (s 912A(1)(c) of CA);
+• comply with the financial services laws (s 912A(1)(c));

-- have adequate risk management systems (s 912A(1)(h) of CA).
+• have adequate risk management systems (s 912A(1)(h)).

-Note that the above is a list of obligations ASIC alleged in the recent proceeding of
+Note that the above is a list of obligations ASIC alleged in the recent proceeding of Australian Securities and Investments Commission v RI Advice Group Pty Ltd [2022] FCA 496.
+This demonstrates ASIC’s stance on the issue of cybersecurity pertaining to AFSLs.

 The credit activities and services regime under the National Consumer Credit Protection Act 2009 (Cth) and its cyber-security implications